littleosbook/littleosbook/the_road_to_user_mode.md

 ### A Very Simple Program

-Any program we write at this stage won't be able to communicate with the outside.
+Any program we write at this stage won't be able to do much.
 Therefore, a very short program that writes a value to a register suffices.
-Halting Bochs and reading its log should verify that the program has run.
+Halting Bochs and reading the log should verify that the program has run.
+Below follows an example of such a short program:

 ~~~ {.nasm}
     ; set eax to some distinguishable number, to read from the log afterwards